shopsys/shopsys/docs/cookbook/adding-a-new-advert-position.md

 {{ render(controller('App\\Controller\\Front\\AdvertController::boxAction',{'positionName' : 'productDetail'})) }}
 ```

-If you misspell the position name (or otherwise use a non-registered one) an exception will be thrown including the list of all registered positions.
+If you misspell the position name (or otherwise use a non-registered one), an exception will be thrown including the list of all registered positions.
-So don't worry about calling the controller in a wrong way.
+So don't worry about calling the controller in the wrong way.

-Add new entry into `noticer` section in `config/images.yaml` config if you want to provide additional information about the new position for the images overview admin page (`Settings > Image size > Image size` on URL `admin/image/overview/`)
+Add a new entry into `noticer` section in `config/images.yaml` config if you want to provide additional information about the new position for the images overview admin page (`Settings > Image size > Image size` on URL `admin/image/overview/`)

 ```yaml
 -   name: noticer